Indiana OSHA Training

 Indiana Labor Laws

-The Indiana Occupational Safety and Health Administration (IOSHA) covers almost all public and private-sector employees, exempting federal employees, the United States Postal Service, private-sector maritime employees, and certain agricultural operations (the field sanitation standard and temporary labor camp).
+The Indiana Occupational Safety and Health Administration (IOSHA) covers almost all public and private-sector employees, exempting federal employees, the United States Postal Service, private-sector maritime employees and certain agricultural operations (the field sanitation standard and temporary labor camp).

-IOSHA is made up of two divisions, the industrial compliance division and the construction safety division.
+IOSHA is made up of two divisions, the Industrial Compliance Division and the Construction Safety Division.
 Additionally, IOSHA has a Whistleblower Protection Unit that maintains the Indiana Occupational Safety and Health Act's standards.
 You can file a whistleblower complaint form and a safety or health complaint form on the state website, where you can also search for companies to determine if they have had any past IOSHA inspections or violations.

-Top initiatives for IOSHA are providing information and resources to ensure worker safety and health in the agriculture industry, where one of every five of Indiana's workplace fatalities occurred in 2010.
+One of IOSHA's top priorities is providing information and resources to ensure worker safety and health in the agriculture industry, where one of every five of Indiana's workplace fatalities occurred in 2010.
 Visit IOSHA's agricultural safety page for more information on this matter.

 IOSHA also maintains Voluntary Protection Programs (VPP) to promote workplace safety and health.
 These programs establish cooperative workplace relationships, and VPP approval is OSHA's way of recognizing the efforts of employers and employees who have achieved exemplary occupational safety and health programs.

 Recently, Indiana's leading cause of workplace fatalities has been related to transportation and material moving.
 Though there can be many causes for this type of tragedy, backover, which occurs when a reversing vehicle hits a worker behind it, is common yet easily preventable.
 Nationwide, more than 70 workers were killed in this manner in 2011.